kisungyou/T4cluster/README.md

 -   Clustering with Vector-Valued Data
 -   Clustering with Functional Data
+-   Clustering with Empirical Distributions
 -   Clustering on the Unit Hypersphere
 -   Subspace Clustering
 -   Measures : Compare Two Clusterings
+-   Measures : Quality of a Clustering
 -   Learning with Multiple Clusterings

 and other utility functions for further use.
 If you request additional